skyscrapers/documentation/kubernetes/github-actions-runner-controller.md

         - Organization Permissions
           - Self-hosted runners (read / write)

+   > [!NOTE]
-    *Note: All API routes mapped to their permissions can be found [here](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps) if you wish to review*
+   > All API routes mapped to their permissions can be found [here](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps) if you wish to review*

 2. You will see an *App ID* on the page of the GitHub App you created as follows, the value of this App ID will be used later.
     <img width="750" alt="App ID" src="https://user-images.githubusercontent.com/230145/78968802-6e7c8880-7b40-11ea-8b08-0c1b8e6a15f0.png">